Brazilian Americans: History

-People from Brazil (from ancient João Pessoa and Recife under Dutch control in Northeast Brazil - Paraíba and Pernambuco states) are recorded among the Refugees and Settlers that arrived in New Netherland in what is now New York City in the 17th century among the Dutch West India Company settlers.
+People from Brazil (from historical João Pessoa and Recife, under Dutch control in Northeast Brazil - Paraíba and Pernambuco states) are recorded among the Refugees and Settlers that arrived in New Netherland in what is now New York City in the 17th century among the Dutch West India Company settlers.
 The first arrivals of Brazilian emigres were formally recorded in the 1940s.
 Previously, Brazilians were not identified separately from other South Americans.
 Of approximately 234,761 South American emigres arrived in the United States between 1820 and 1960, at least some of them were Brazilian.
 The 1960 United States census report recorded 27,885 Americans of Brazilian ancestry.

 From 1960 until the mid-1980s, between 1,500 and 2,300 Brazilian immigrants arrived in the United States each year.
 During the mid-1980s, economic crisis struck Brazil.
 As a result, between 1986 and 1990 approximately 1.4 million Brazilians emigrated to other parts of the world.
 It was not until this time that Brazilian emigration reached significant levels.
 Thus, between 1987 and 1991, an estimated 20,800 Brazilians arrived in the United States.
 A significant number of them, 8,133 Brazilians, arrived in 1991.
 The 1990 U.S. Census Bureau recorded that there are about 60,000 Brazilians living in the United States.
-However, other sources indicate that there are nearly 100,000 Brazilians living in the New York City metropolitan area (including Northern New Jersey) alone, in addition to sizable Brazilian communities in Atlanta, Boston, Philadelphia, Washington, D.C., Los Angeles, Miami, Orlando, Houston, and Phoenix.
+However, other sources indicate that there are nearly 100,000 Brazilians living in the New York City metropolitan area (including Northern New Jersey) alone, in addition to sizable Brazilian communities in Atlanta, Boston, Framingham, Philadelphia, Washington, D.C., Los Angeles, Miami, Orlando, Houston, and Phoenix.

-There are many hypothesis regarding the formation of Brazilian migration to the United States.
+There are many hypotheses regarding the formation of Brazilian migration to the United States.
 Ana Cristina Martes, a professor of sociology at Fundação Getúlio Vargas Brazil, helped explain the first few migratory trips to the U.S. which took place in Boston.
 She noticed a series of six events that could have led the cycle of migration: